There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 As an apostle after Jesus’ ascension, John was active in preaching and building the early church.

 His insights about Christ’s teachings were instrumentally significant in its development.
-As a fact, even his fellow apostle, Paul, appealed to his authority (Galatians 2:8, ESV).
+As a matter of fact, even his fellow apostle, Paul, appealed to his authority (Galatians 2:7-8).

-After John’s death, the church deconstructed some beliefs (Nelson, 2019).
-Fortunately, his writings united Christians in understanding Jesus’ superiority (John 1:1-4, ESV) and relationship with the Father (John 3:16, ESV).
+After John’s death, the church deconstructed some beliefs 27.
+Fortunately, his writings united Christians in understanding Jesus’ superiority (John 1:1-4) and relationship with the Father (verse 16 of chapter 3).

 17) He concealed his name.